 \subsection{Proof of Theorem \ref{thrm:zz_is_almost_optimal} (main result)}

 To prove our main result, we represent the associated max-cut problem as an integer quadratic programming problem, and then relax the integer assumption to optimize over the reals.
 This is a standard approach in combinatorial optimization \cite{schrijver2002combinatorial}.
 Once this is done, it will remain to show that the resulting matrix is positive semidefinite, and to bound the relaxation loss.
-While the latter is an easy exercise, proving positive semidefiniteness requires a specialized manipuation tailored to our graph, that makes use of both its monotonicity and additivity properties.
+While the latter is a simple exercise, proving positive semidefiniteness requires a specialized manipulation tailored to our graph, that makes use of both its monotonicity and additivity properties.